 We’ve all had those days where our pants feel tight.
 For me, my thoughts on those days have always included lots of self-criticism, guilt, and shame.
 I used to assume that on that day, even though my pants still fit, that I was now on an irreversible backslide and might as well give up on everything and just gain all my weight back.

 When I actually think about that thought, it’s illogical and crazy.
 The reality is that nobody can tell that my pants feel tight that day, and nobody cares.
 And I didn’t gain all my weight back that day.
 It’s just my body’s feedback that there’s been some excess in my caloric intake.
 And it IS reversible!
 So easily reversible!
 I’ve found that it takes just 1 or 2 days of weighing my food to drop right back into my desired weight range.
 Just like that.
 Easy.
-The BLE tools are powerful.
-And because I’ve come to trust that food plan, and the action of putting my food on the scale if I need to, I have lost all of my fears about gaining weight.
-Now THAT is a beautiful lesson learned.
+The BLE tools are powerful for weight loss.
+And because I’ve come to trust that weight loss food plan, and the action of putting my food on the scale if I need to, I have lost all of my fears about gaining weight.
+I’ve even allowed myself to gain some weight back to a size that feels easier to maintain, because I’m no longer ruled by the fear that I can’t lose weight if I want to.

 Lesson #7: My food choices directly affect my physical, emotional, and mental well being.